qualcomm/qualcomm-ui-templates/templates/react-electron-monorepo/README.md

 - run `pnpm i` to install dependencies.

-If you run into certificate issues during installation, check out our [Troubleshooting](https://react.qui.qualcomm.com/troubleshooting) guide to resolve them.

 ## Develop

 If it's your first time starting the application (i.e. after a fresh clone), make sure you run: